RBA Rate Rises in 2026: What to Expect and How to Prepare

 Blog post header image

-If you've got a mortgage, you probably have a love-hate relationship with the Reserve Bank of Australia.
-They decide the cash rate, which pretty much controls what you pay on your home loan.
+If you've got a mortgage, you've a love-hate relationship with the Reserve Bank of Australia.
+They decide the cash rate, which largely controls what you pay on your home loan.
 And in 2026, there's a decent chance they're going to raise it again.

 Not great news if you're already feeling the pinch.
-So let's talk about what's happening, how much it could cost you, and what you can actually do about it.
+Here's what's happening, how much it will cost you, and what to do about it.

 Translation: When the RBA moves, your mortgage repayments move too.